wtsi-web/iMapper/README.md

 immaper.cgi contains the core GCI code and Ssaha_wrapper.pm contains code that interfaces with ssaha_server.

-These files may contain Sanger-specific references that you will need to modify.
+These files contain some Sanger-specific references that you will need to modify.

+The server version of ssaha2 that is needed for iMapper is no longer available to download, however we can supply it on request to webmaster@sanger.ac.uk

 If you use iMapper to analyze your insertional datasets and find it useful, we would be appreciate if you could consider citing the reference that describes this work:
 Kong, J., Zhu, F., Stalker, J. and Adams, D.J.
 (2008) iMapper: a web application for the automated analysis and mapping of insertional mutagenesis sequence data against Ensembl genomes.
 Bioinformatics (Oxford, England), 24, 2923-2925.